 1

 2 8.
-The r review committee will:
+The r the review committee will:

 3

 4 a.
 Examine resources referred to it.

 5

 6 b.
 Check general acceptance of the resources through reviews.

 7

-8 9 C. Weigh values and faults against each other and form opinions based on the resource as a whole.
+8 9 c.
+Weigh values and faults against each other and form opinions based on the resource as a whole.

-10 resource as a whole.
+10

 11 d.
 Meet to discuss the resource, to review the complainant's objections, to make a

 12 decision by public vote, and to prepare a report on it.

 13

 14 e.
 Send copies of the report to the complainant, the building principal, the

-15 Superintendent, and the librarian or teacher involved.
-This report will reflect the
+15 16 Superintendent, and the librarian or teacher involved.
+This report will reflect the committee's decision.

-16 committee's decision.

 17

-18 9.
-Shou ld the complainant not be satisfied with the committee's decision, the complainant
+18 9. d the complainant not be satisfied with the committee's decision, the complainant

-19 may request a review by the Board.
+19 - request a review by the Board.
 The complaint and committee report shall be made

-20 avail able to the Board.
-The matter will be discussed at the next regularly scheduled Board
+20 21 able to the Board.
+The matter will be discussed at the next regularly scheduled Board and a decision given to the complainant.

-21 meet ing and a decision given to the complainant.
+22 meen ing and a decision given to the complamant.

-22

 23

 24

-25 y Histo
+25 Polic y Histor \mathbf{v}^{\cdot}

-26 February 2007
+26 oted on: February 2007

-27 .dopted: February 2012
+27 dopted: ·

-28 Revis sed on:
+28 sed on:

-INSTRUCTION 2320 1 Field Trips, Excursions, and Outdoor Education 2 3 The Board recognizes that field trips, when used as a device for teaching and learning integral to 4 the curriculum, are an educationally sound and important ingredient in the instructional program 5 of the schools.
-Such trips can supplement and enrich classroom procedures by providing 6 learning experiences in an environment beyond the classroom.
+INSTRUCTION 2320 1 Field Trips, Excursions, and Outdoor Education 2 3 The Board recognizes that field trips, when used as a device for teaching and learning integral to 4 the curriculum, are an educationally sound and important ingredient in the instructional program 5 f the schools.
+Such trips can supplement and enrich classroom procedures by providing 6 earning experiences in an environment beyond the classroom.
 The Board also recognizes that 7 field trips may result in lost learning opportunities in missed classes.
 Therefore, the Board 8 endorses the use of field trips, when educational objectives achieved by the trip outweigh any 9 lost in-class learning opportunities.
 10 11 All field trips must be approved in advance by the building principal.
 12 13 The building principal will develop procedures with respect to field trips, excursions, and 14 outdoor education.
 15 Staff mambars may not solicit students during instructional time for any privately arranged field 16 Staff members may not solicit students during instructional time for any privately arranged field 17 18 trip or excursion without Board permission.
 19 The presence of a person with a currently valid first aid card is required during school-sponsored 20 activities, including field trips, athletic, and other off-campus events.
 21 activities, including field trips, atmetic, and other off-campus events.
 22 23 24 Legal Reference: ARM 37.111.825 Health Supervision and Maintenance 25 2-80-1-1-1-1-1-1-1-1-1-1-1-1-1-1-1-1-1-1- 26 Policy History: 27 Adopted on: February 2007 28 Revised on: